Skip to content Skip to sidebar Skip to footer

 This Sleepy Town Was The Site Of The Only Witch Trial In Ohio

-Witchcraft trials in Ohio, though less well-known than some of their counterparts in the United States, reveal the enduring fear and superstition that once gripped communities.
-One such case unfolded in Bethel, Ohio, in 1805, shedding light on the deeply ingrained beliefs of the era.
+The witchcraft trial in Ohio, though less known, reveals the enduring fear and superstition that once gripped communities.
+This particular case unfolded in Bethel, Ohio, in 1805, shedding light on the deeply ingrained beliefs of the era.

-Bethel, Ohio was established in 1798 by Obed Denham.
-In its early years, several families settled in this tranquil Ohio town, including the Hildebrand family, whose name would soon be intertwined with an extraordinary incident.
+Bethel, Ohio was founded in 1798 by Obed Denham.
+In its early years, several families settled in the tranquil town, including the Hildebrand family.
+Their name soon became tied to an extraordinary incident.

 bethel ohio history